Blosc/c-blosc2/plugins/README.md

 - First, the plugin code must be **developed in C**, have a relatively small footprint and meet decent quality code standards.

-- Second, users must develop a test suite which proves that the plugin works correctly.
+- Second, users must develop a test suite which prove that the plugin works correctly.

 - .............FUZZER........................